ev3dev/ev3dev-lang-python/README.rst

 ~~~~~~~~~~~~~~~

 Now plug a motor into the ``A`` port and paste this code into the Python prompt.
-This little program will run the motor at 500 ticks per second (around 0.4
+This little program will run the motor at 500 ticks per second, which on the EV3
-rotations per second) for three seconds.
+"large" motors equates to around 1.4 rotations per second, for three seconds
+(3000 milliseconds).

 .. code-block:: python

   m = ev3.LargeMotor('outA')
   m.run_timed(time_sp=3000, speed_sp=500)

+The units for ``speed_sp`` that you see above are in "tacho ticks" per second.
+On the large EV3 motor, these equate to one tick per degree, so this is 500
+degress per second.

 Using text-to-speech
 ~~~~~~~~~~~~~~~~~~~~